h-livv/atlas/README.md

 # Atlas

-**Atlas is a physics-first framework for studying quantum systems through simulation and quantum algorithms.**
+**A physics-first framework for studying quantum systems through simulation and quantum algorithms.**

 Atlas is designed to serve as an experimental environment for implementing quantum algorithms from first principles, reproducing results from literature, validating them against exact solutions, and investigating their behavior on both simulators and quantum hardware.